South-Eastern Asia Population (LIVE)

 Year: as of July 1 of the year indicated.

-Migrants (net): The average annual number of immigrants minus the number of emigrants over the preceding five year period (running from July 1 to June 30 of the initial and final years), or subsequent five year period.
+Migrants (net): The average annual number of immigrants minus the number of emigrants over the preceding five year period (running from July 1 to June 30 of the initial and final years), or subsequent five year period (for 2016 data).
 A negative number means that there are more emigrants than immigrants.

 Median Age: age that divides the population into two numerically equal groups: half of the people are older than the median age indicated and half are younger.
 This parameter provides an indication of age distribution.